 - Infection where the implant has been placed

 - Damage to the neighboring teeth or the blood vessels and nerves in the area

 One of the main implant failures that can happen is that the crown may wear out if you don’t take proper care of them.
 That can shorten the lifespan to about 15 years.

-By keeping your teeth clean, you will help ward off gum disease like gingivitis which can lead to the gums receding.
+By keeping your teeth clean, you will help ward off gum diseases like gingivitis which can lead to the gums receding.
 If they do that, you run the risk of exposing your new implants along with the tooth roots of the neighboring teeth.
-If enough of the gums recede, it may even cause damage to the jaw bone and lead to the implants loosening.
-Dental hygiene is always important, but with implants it is even more so.
+If enough of the gums recede, it may even cause damage to the jaw bone and lead to the loosening of the implant.
+Dental hygiene is always important, but with implants, it is even more so.